Towards Optimal Environmental Policies: Policy Learning under Arbitrary Bipartite Network Interference: Methods

-\paragraph{Setup and Notation.} Suppose we have $J$ intervention units indexed by $j \in [J]$ and $n$ outcome units indexed by $i \in [n]$.
-Let $\Xouti$ denote the vector of covariates corresponding to outcome unit $i$, and $\Xintj$ denote the vector of covariates corresponding to intervention unit $j$. $\XJ$ will denote the covariates for all intervention units or $\XJ=\{ \Xintj \}_{j \in [J]}$. $\T \in \mathbb{R}^{n\times J}$ or $\{ \T_{ij} \}$ denotes the `\textit{interference map}' or bipartite adjacency matrix, which we will take to be known.
+Suppose we have $J$ intervention units indexed by $j \in [J]$ and $n$ outcome units indexed by $i \in [n]$.
+Let $\Xouti$ denote the vector of covariates corresponding to outcome unit $i$, and $\Xintj$ denote the vector of covariates corresponding to intervention unit $j$. $\XJ$ will denote the covariates for all intervention units or $\XJ=\{ \Xintj \}_{j \in [J]}$. $\T \in \mathbb{R}^{n\times J}$ or $\{ \T_{ij} \}$ denotes the `\textit{interference map}' or bipartite adjacency matrix .
 The elements of $\T$ correspond to the strength of pollution transport from a particular intervention unit $j$ to each outcome unit $i$. $\T_j^\top=(\T_{1j} \dots \T_{ij} \dots \T_{nj})^\top$ denotes a particular column of the interference map.
-Similarly, $\T_i=(\T_{i1} \dots \T_{ij} \dots \T_{iJ})$ denotes a particular row of the interference map---that is, $\T_{i}$ represents the strength of connections between a particular outcome unit $i$ and each of the $J$ intervention units. $\mathbf{A}$ denotes the treatment status (or intervention status) vector.
+Similarly, $\T_i=(\T_{i1} \dots \T_{ij} \dots \T_{iJ})$ denotes a particular row of the interference map---that is, $\T_{i}$ represents the strength of connections between a particular outcome unit $i$ and each of the $J$ intervention units.
+In our scientific application, $\T$ is derived from meteorological variables (primarily wind patterns), measured with high accuracy from the National Oceanic and Atmospheric Administration (NOAA) Air Resources Laboratory, aggregated over space and time \citep{Henneman2019}. $\mathbf{A}$ denotes the treatment status (or intervention status) vector.
 In particular, $\mathbf{A}=(A_1 \dots A_j \dots A_J) \in \{ 0, 1 \}^J$, where 1 corresponds to treating a particular power plant and 0 corresponds to not treating.
 Outcomes will depend on the exposure mapping \citep{AronowSamii2017}, which is given by $\Ei=\frac{1}{J} \sum_{j=1}^J \Tinst A_j$--- that is, the linear combination of treatments at the intervention unit level weighted by the strength of the connection between the outcome unit $i$ and intervention unit $j$ (interference map).
 Let $Y_i(\ei)$ denote the potential outcome for unit $i$ under exposure level $\ei$ and $Y_i$ denote the observed outcome for outcome unit $i$.
 Note that, in this work, we will consider smaller values of $Y_i$ as desirable---e.g., a smaller number of IHD hospitalizations.
-Let the policy function for intervention unit $j$ be given by $\pi_j: \eta(\Xouti, \T_j) \mapsto \Pi_j \subseteq [0,1]$, where $\eta$ is a functional of $\Xouti, \T_j$.
-Since we are interested in the health effects of some policy $\policy = (\pi_1, \dots , \pi_J) \in \Pi =[0,1]^J$, let $Y_i(\pi)$ be the potential outcome under policy $\pi$ for outcome unit $i$, similar to how `$Y(\rho)$' is defined in Section 2 of \cite{qiu2022individualized}.
-Finally, let $e_j$ be the propensity score for intervention unit $j$, or
+Let the policy function be given by $\pi: \eta(\Xouti, \T_j) \mapsto [0,1]$, where $\eta$ is a functional of $\Xouti, \T_j$.
+Additionally define $e_j$ as the propensity score for intervention unit $j$, or $e_j=\mathbb{P}(A_j=1 \mid \Xj)$.
+Notationally, $\E$ will denote the mean with respect to any variables not explicitly conditioned on including $\Xouti, \Xintj, \T_i$ and $Y(\ei)$, and $\E_\pi$ will mean the expectation taken under policy $\pi$. $\E_n$ denotes the empirical mean as in the empirical process literature \cite{kosorok2008introduction}. $\lesssim$ will mean $\leq$ up to a finite constant.